Learning

 Unregistered alternative provision

-Unschooling: see autonomous learning
+Unschooling: see autonomous learning/self-directed education

 Waldorf: see Steiner